 Competitive Figure Skating: Competitive Singles

 Entry into the competitive program is by invite only.
 Club coaches will approach the skater’s parents to see if the skater is interested.
-There are many levels to progress through: Pre-Comp, Base Comp, Advanced Comp and Elite.
+There are many levels to progress through: Pre-Comp, Base Comp, Advanced Comp, Elite Comp and Select Comp.
 More information on program requirements, schedule and prices can be found on the Competitive Singles link above.

 Ice Dance: Competitive Ice Dance